This month we’d like to talk with you about Preschool Vision for children ages 2 – 5.

 - Make time for outdoor play including ball games, bike/tricycle riding, swinging and rolling activities

 - Encourage interaction with other children.

-If your preschool child has never had a Comprehensive Eye Examination, we encourage you to schedule one today!
+If your preschool child has never had a Comprehensive Eye Examination, our eye doctors in Chesapeake encourage you to schedule one today!
 Please contact us at (757) 966-2206.

 ABOUT OUR EYE CARE CLINIC